Academic Catalog

 5. Analysis of sources of error in a procedure

-F. Synthesis of Alum
+6. Synthesis of alum

 1. Introduction to a use for used aluminum cans in recycling

-2. Use of common laboratory equipment, including top loading balances, graduated cylinders, beakers and funnels
+2. Use of common laboratory equipment, including top loading balances, graduated cylinders, beakers, and funnels

 3. Experience working collaboratively with another chemistry student